stygian-phrygian/stereophonic/README.md

     2. multiple track / effect bus
     3. master effects (eq filter & side chain compressor?)

+    // we should have different streamCallbacks for each possible scenario output (no input)
+    output (mono input)
+    output (stereo input)
+    as you can't suddenly get input when the stream is started, you have to stop the engine, adjust accordingly (SetDevice, SetInputChannels this might be a microoptimization however.

     // delay send (with ping pong)
     e.SetDelayTimeLeft